SalomePlatform/adao/doc/en/reference.rst

     vector.
 This information is dedicated to data processed inside an algorithm.

 **Study_name**
     *Required command*.
-This is an open string to describe the study by a name or a sentence.
+This is an open string to describe the ADAO study by a name or a sentence.

 **Study_repertory**
     *Optional command*.
 If available, this directory is used as base name for